 Reference Number Discussion point Applicant's Position NRW (A)'s Position Status NRW.MM.8 Project design envelope The EIA chapter has identified, described and assessed the maximum design scenario for the EIA.
 NRW (A) agrees that the maximum design scenario has been identified, described, and assessed for the EIA.
 Agreed NRW.MM.9 Assessment methodology The sensitivity of marine mammal receptors has been correctly identified and sufficiently described within the EIA.
 NRW (A) agrees that the sensitivity of marine mammal receptors has been correctly identified and sufficiently described within the EIA and the supplementary information provided as part of the Applicants response to our relevant representations.
 Agreed NRW.MM.10 Assessment methodology Agreement on approach to underwater sound modelling and approach to assessment of underwater sound impacts.
-NRW (A) broadly agrees with the approach to underwater sound modelling and assessment of impacts with the exception of the points raised in NRW's Relevant Representations, and Written Representations.
-Ongoing point of discussion NRW.MM.11 Assessment methodology Agreement on scoping of species to be included within the assessments.
+NRW (A) broadly agrees with the approach to underwater sound modelling and assessment of underwater sound impacts.
+Our concerns on this issue have been discussed with the Applicant, and based on their Deadline 5 submissions, we can confirm that this matter has been resolved.
+Agreed NRW.MM.11 Assessment methodology Agreement on scoping of species to be included within the assessments.
 NRW (A) agrees with the species scoped into the assessments.
 Agreed NRW.MM.12 Assessment methodology Agreement on approach to densities and reference populations.
 NRW (A) agrees with the approach to densities and reference populations.
 Agreed NRW.MM.13 Assessment methodology The list of projects screened into the CEA in the EIA is appropriate.
 NRW (A) agrees with the list of projects screened into the CEA in the EIA.
 Agreed NRW.MM.14 Assessment of the effects from the Mona Offshore Wind Project alone Other than unexploded ordnance (UXO) impacts, there will be no significant effects on marine mammal receptors in EIA terms for the Mona Offshore Wind Project alone.
-NRW (A) agrees with the overall conclusions presented in the EIA, notwithstanding any issues raised through our written representations.
-Ongoing point of discussion
+NRW (A) agrees with the overall conclusions presented in the EIA, notwithstanding any matters relating to UXO clearance.
+Agreed NRW.MM.15 Assessment of the effects from the Mona Offshore Wind Project alone The Applicant's view is that it is unrealistic to assess injury and disturbance from vessel use by presenting a sum of the impact ranges of all vessels within each offshore windfarm (as agreed with NRW through their S42 response).
+The Applicant included Please see section 1.2.1.4 of our deadline 5 submission.
+While we fully agree that the Applicant engaged with NRW (A) in constructive discussions over Agreed